zimoluo/sculk_hive/README.md

 #### Final Phase
 * The final phase demonstrates the boss's last resort of taking down its intruders.
 Again, the boss bar - turning red - recharges to maximum.
-* The boss's sheild blows up, so now you can attack the boss itself.
+* The boss's shield blows up, so now you can attack the boss itself.
 * The boss shoots two super sonic blasts followed by a super sonic boom toward all its targets in range.
 * Whenever a Warden is awaken, it becomes a spirit and flies toward the boss to recharge its health.
 * Undead army no longer emerges from the ground.